sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     You will create a new rule binding it to the `OnValueChange` event of the above control.

-    Navigate to **Events** tab, click the 3 dots icon for the `OnValueChange` property to create a new rule.
+    Navigate to **Events** tab, click the dotted icon for the `OnValueChange` property to create a new rule.

     <!-- border -->![MDK](img-3.13.png)